FreeTymeKiyan/Kata/GraphTraversal/BFS/KataLog.md

 ## Goal

+###First round

 1. To write BFS pseudo code in less than 3min.
 2. Be correct in a row for 10 times

+Achieved
+Accuracy: 13 / 13 = 100.00%

+###Second round

+1. less than 3min.
+2. be correct in a row for 10 times.

 ## Log